 Electronics

 The AI-9 electronics are rudimentary, designed to be resilient and trustworthy.
 How they did this back in the 1970s was to use a mechanical motor turning small cams connected to relays.
 This allowed for timing of various relays to control the engine start. sounds like Meccano if anyone remembers that.
+I found quite a few schematics along with timing charts that were almost but not quite what was described in the manual.
+Various planes and helicopters use the same engine, all with variances in the start sequence.

 I came across a Russian site "In Russian" that has a fair amount of technical data and some schematics, this one seems to match the manual and starts to make more sense